 The development of the site is purely residential in nature, which will help to stimulate the economic activity of the Brandywine community.
-The approved development will offer a set of housing types and lot sizes that are unique to the surrounding zones, thereby encouraging varied yet balanced land development.
-The approved housing types include single-family detached dwellings, townhouses, and duplexes.
+The proposed development will offer a set of housing types and lot sizes that are unique to the surrounding zones, thereby encouraging varied yet balanced land development.
+The proposed housing types include single-family detached dwellings, townhouses, and duplexes.

-(6) Improve the overall quality and variety of residential environments in the Regional District; and

-According to the Subregion 5 Master Plan and SMA, the subject property is intended for larger lot sizes and less density.
-Development of the property will improve the overall quality and variety of surrounding residential environments by allowing density and lot sizes that will help to preserve natural features on-site, such as the Burch Branch Stream, and wooded and open space areas.
-The approved CDP will address flood mitigation and preservation of natural assets such as tree canopy, riparian buffers, and wetlands through various site design features.
-The existing environmental features of the site are shown to be protected, to the greatest extent possible, and be visually integrated into the residential spaces as part of the community and surrounding neighborhoods.
+(6) Improve the overall quality and variety of residential environments in the Regional District; and allowing density and lot sizes that will help to preserve natural features on-site, such as the Burch Branch Stream, and wooded and open space areas.
+The proposed CDP will address flood mitigation and preservation of natural assets such as tree canopy, riparian buffers, and wetlands through various site design features.
+The existing environmental features of the site are proposed to be protected to the greatest extent possible, and be visually integrated into the residential spaces as part of the community and surrounding neighborhoods.